Mollie Tibbetts, University of Iowa student, found dead: A timeline of events

 Aug.
 21

-The body of missing college student Mollie Tibbetts was found Tuesday, her father and two sources told Fox News
+The body of Tibbetts was found in a field covered with corn stalks Tuesday, her father and two sources tell Fox News.

-A law enforcement source tells Fox News the body was found in Iowa, but more specific details about the location were not released.
+A suspect in connection with Tibbetts' murder is in custody and is being held on a federal immigration detainer, The Associated Press and other news outlets report.

+Rivera was charged with first-degree murder in Tibbetts' death, officials confirm.
+Investigators say they used surveillance footage to track down the suspect.

 Aug.
 14